Ready to Grow Your Business Fast?

 5. Choose a Suitable Venue

 When choosing a venue for your lunch and learn event, opt for a space with eating facilities.
 You can host the event in the company’s café or canteen or choose an off-site venue such as some best restaurants in Hollywood.
-If you go off-site, be sure to find out if the place is noisy and whether it can accommodate your employees, and book it in advance.
-In addition, take into consideration whether you will need to set up tables and chairs, or if you will need space to move around.
+If you go off-site, be sure to find out if the place is noisy and whether it can accommodate your employees; near a hotspot rental to ensure that you will still have access to the internet and book it in advance.
+In addition, take into consideration whether you will need to set up tables and chairs or if you will need space to move around.

 If you have remote employees, be sure that the venue is equipped to broadcast the event.
 At the very least, it should have reliable WiFi.